 Pioneer & Global Arrays: Woods Hole Oceanographic Institution

-Woods Hole Oceanographic Institution is responsible for the Coastal Global Scale Nodes (CGSN), consisting of the Coastal Pioneer Array, and 3 Global Array moorings and their associated autonomous vehicles.
+Woods Hole Oceanographic Institution is responsible for the Coastal Global Scale Nodes, consisting of the Coastal Pioneer Array, and 3 Global Array moorings and their associated autonomous vehicles.
 The Coastal Pioneer Array is located off the mid-Atlantic coast.
 Global Arrays include three high latitude sites: Irminger Sea off Greenland, a reduced array in the Southern Ocean at 55°S, 90°W, and Ocean Station Papa in the Gulf of Alaska.

 Endurance Array: Oregon State University

-Oregon State University is responsible for O&M of the Coastal Endurance Array moorings and autonomous vehicles.
+Oregon State University is responsible for the operation and maintenance of the Coastal Endurance Array moorings and autonomous vehicles.
 The Coastal Endurance Array is located in the Northeast Pacific.

 Cabled Array: University of Washington

-The University of Washington is responsible for the O&M of the OOI Cabled Array including its cabled seafloor systems and moorings.
+The University of Washington is responsible for the operation and maintenance of the OOI Cabled Array including its cabled seafloor systems and moorings.

 - Deb Kelley, Chief Scientist